ambewas/compounded/README.md

 When working with Compounded to convert the atomic design system from your UX/UI team into actual react components, you will mostly be concerned with writing custom Compounds, using Core-components.

+TODO: this should probably come later in the article, about how other component styled libraries may leverage the powers of Compounded to build their own implementations.
 It should be noted, however, that writing your own custom Compounds is not necessary to get started with Compounded.
 We [are working on](link_to_repo) implementations of material-design, and other popular design frameworks in a themed Compound library, to get started quickly.

 Your custom developed Compounds (or those from our premade themes) will eventually be very easy to use for everyone in your theme: